Home

 Although to us this would seem very strange, back then it brought about intensely strong social bonds, and reinforced inter-clan ties.

-And as such is considered a "noble incorporation" because the title "Clan Chief" is a title of honour in Scotland, and the Chief confers his or her noble status onto the clan.
+And as such is considered a "noble incorporation" because the title "Clan Chief" is a title of honor in

 Historically a Clan Chief could add to his clan simply by adopting other families, and legally had the right to outlaw anyone from his clan, including members of his own family.